 You upload and manage data files in Assets > Data Files.
 For details, see Data files.

-To unassign a data file from a script, select the script and click Data files.
-Deselect the data file you want to unassign and click OK.
+- To unassign a data file from a script, select the script and click Data files.
+In the Assign a data file to scripts dialog box, click Clear.